Elohorzino-Okpobrisi/HR-Dashboard.github.io/README.md

 ## Introduction
-In this project, I cleaned, analysed and visualised the dataset containing road accidents recorded in the United Kingdom from 2021 to 2022.
+In this project, I cleaned, analysed and visualised the dataset containing employee records in a company in the year 2022.
 Leveraging on excel, I cleaned and analysed the dataset and after it was satisfactory, I utilised used Power BI to create measures, which i used in efficent visualisation of the analysed data.
 This is the breakdown of the flow of the project.

 ## Data Used

-**Data -** Road accidents in United Kingdom data with over 300,000 rows from 2021 to 2022.
+**Data -** Employee data in a firm for the year 2022.

 **Data Cleaning & Analysis -** Microsoft Excel